adjacent-academies/BathroomLocator/README.md

-# Poop App
+# Bathroom Locator
-A basic express app for figuring out where to poop in San Francisco.
+A basic express app for locating restrooms in the Tenderloin of SF.